Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 <ins>**Discussion:**</ins>

 The 4-5-6-7 interpolating polynomial offers an improvement over the 3-4-5 interpolating polynomial by incorporating higher-order terms.
-This enables a more precise representation of the desired trajectory, leading to enhanced accuracy and control.
-Additionally, the inclusion of jerk constraints in the interpolation process ensures smoother robot movements, reducing mechanical stress and instability.
-From all the point-to-point methods, this one proves to be the most reliable.

 The code can be found in the [path planning file](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/python/path_planning_ptp.py) in the function `point_to_point_4567`

 #### 2.1.3 - Trapezoidal method